-- 1. In Ephesians, Paul's pattern of presentation is that there are great eternal truths (chapters 1-3) so we should live in this manner (chapters 4-6).
-In Philippians the pattern is "I want you to live in this manner and this is supported by great eternal truths."
-Philippians two is a case of this. - 2.
-From 1:27, we can see that Paul is concerned about the ongoing unity of the Philippian Church.
-Whenever a group is under some kind of attack, unity becomes a concern, because some people are tempted to deviate from the course and include the troublesome people. - 3.
+- 1. From 1:27, we can see that Paul is concerned about the ongoing unity of the Philippian Church.
+Whenever a group is under some kind of attack, unity becomes a concern, because some people are tempted to deviate from the course and want to include the troublesome people. - 2.
 While Paul wanted a united church, that unity had to be on the correct basis.
-He now lays out that basis and the example of Jesus as a model.
+He now lays out that basis and the example of Jesus as a model. - 3.
+The opening sentence contains four conditional clauses that point directly to the existing grounds for oneness among believers.